 Before your class begins

 When can I log in to my course?

 Do not expect to have full access to your class until the first day of classes.
 Each instructor will make their course available at a different time.
-If you do see your course listed on the first day of class, contact the professor directly and check your schedule on myGate to ensure that you are registered for the course.
+If you do not see your course listed on the first day of class, contact the professor directly and check your schedule on myGate to ensure that you are registered for the course.
 Some instructors will make information about their course available on our website prior to opening it on Canvas.
 In the left side bar of this website, click on the semester in which you will be taking your course to view pre-course information.

 Ordering your textbook

 All texts and instructional materials are furnished by the student.
 To view the textbooks needed for each course, visit the University Bookstore’s website: bookstore.murraystate.edu/.
 (Visit this website to view and order textbooks.)
 Most texts may be purchased directly from the publishing companies or the Murray State University Bookstore.
 Used and rentable books are sometimes available at the Murray State Bookstore.
 You are encouraged to call them at (270) 809-4388 or (800) 749-8580, or go to their website.
 Phone and online orders may be paid for with a credit card and books will be shipped directly to you.

 At a minimum, you must have a computer with reliable internet access, an active Murray State e-mail address, a current browser, and most instructors require Microsoft Word.
 (Download a free copy of Microsoft Office with a valid Murray State e-mail address HERE.)
 To view a complete list of requirements, visit the Knowledge Base.
 Some courses may have specific technical requirements.
 Please contact the instructor before class if you have any questions.